gamesbook/pyprototypr/README.md

 regular, graphical output in PDF format via a script.

-It was originally created to handle prototyping of cards, counters, tiles and boards for board games, but can be used for creation of any document that has regular or repeating elements; typically containing a mix of graphics and text.
+It was originally created to handle prototyping of cards, counters, tiles and boards for board games, but can be used for creation of any simple design that has regular or repeating elements; typically containing a mix of graphics and text.

 ## Requirements

-**pyprototypr** requires a version of Python 3.11.
+**pyprototypr** requires a version of Python 3.11 or higher.

 If this is **not** your default Python version, you may want to use **pyenv** to install and use **pyprototypr** in a virtual environment.

 ## Documentation